 Skip to main content

 Publishing is one HTTP call.
-The same POST /v1/posts endpoint handles immediate and scheduled posts; the response status code and the lifecycle differ.
+The same POST /v1/posts endpoint handles immediate, scheduled, and multi-target publishes; the response status code and the lifecycle differ.

 Immediate publish

-A post body without scheduledAt runs synchronously.
-Preflight runs, the upstream platform call fires, and the response is 201 with the platform-native URI:
+A request body without scheduledAt runs synchronously.
+Preflight runs, the upstream platform call fires, and the response is 200 with a batch envelope:

 immediate.sh